 We are essentially a paint-your-own pottery studio.
 Our studio can seat up to 26 people, and we have tables which can seat 2, 4, 6, 8 and 10 people.
 Our table layout is very versatile, and we are able to reconfigure the tables to suit your group.
 We stock household items as well as ornamental and novelty items.
 We cater to all ages and feel there’s something for everyone in our studio.
 We offer 36 colours and provide as much inspiration and guidance you need.

-We are usually open 6 days a week, Tuesday to Sunday, closed on Mondays and Tuesdays.
+We are usually open 5 days a week, Wednesday to Sunday, closed on Mondays and Tuesdays.
 During Half Term weeks and Summer Holidays, we open 7 days a week.
-Our week day and Saturday opening times are 10am – 6pm and Sundays 11am – 4pm.
-On Thursday evenings we are open for adults only from 6pm – 9pm.
+Our week day and Saturday opening times are 10am – 8pm and Sundays 10am – 6pm.
+On Wednesday and Thursday evenings we are open for adults only from 6pm – 9pm.